Inf0secRabbit/MiniDumpSnapshot/README.md

 Usage: ```MiniDumpSnapShot.exe```

-Upon successful execution you can find the lsass.dmp file in C:\Windows\tasks
+Upon successful execution you can find the lsass.dmp file in C:\Windows\Tasks

 This program uses PSSCaptureSnapShot API to take the snapshot of the lsass process.